 Insurance companies will not change the dividends that often.
-Instead, they will change the formula based on experience and what they think might happen.
+Instead, they will change the formula based on experience and what might happen.
 This is true for whole life insurance.

 The dividend rates of universal life insurance policies can often change, even monthly.

 Participating policies may cost less in the long run than non-participating policies.
-This is because the dividend on cash value plans is frequently enhanced as the policy’s cash value rises.
+The dividend on cash value plans is frequently enhanced as the policy’s cash value rises.

 Whole life insurance is risk-free since the insurance company assumes all risk, but with participating whole life policies, the insurance company transfers some risk to the policyholder.